David I Backer: As Public as Possible, Gebunden

 Klappentext

-Helping us to imagine a more just and equitable future, As Public as Possible proposes a concrete set of policies aimed at providing a high-quality and truly public education for all Americans, regardless of wealth and race.
-With witty and provocative prose, Backer takes the reader on an enlightening tour of radical policy alternatives.
-He shows how we can decouple school funding from property tax revenue, evening out inequalities across districts by distributing resources according to need.
+Helping us to imagine a more just and equitable future, As Public as Possible proposes a concrete set of financial policies aimed at providing a high-quality and truly public education for all Americans, regardless of wealth and race.
+With witty and provocative prose, Backer shows how we can decouple school funding from property tax revenue, evening out inequalities across districts by distributing resources according to need.
 He argues for direct federal grants instead of the predations of municipal debt markets.
-And he offers eye-opening examples spanning the past and present, from the former Yugoslavia to contemporary Philadelphia, which help us to imagine a radically different way of educating all of our children.
+And he offers eye-opening examples spanning the past and present, from the former Yugoslavia to contemporary Philadelphia, which help us to imagine a radically different way of financing the education of all of our children.